 - When do the players get called?

 Teams may begin practice 2-3 weeks before the official season start.
+Our Fall program, parents are generally contacted by the 3rd week in August.
+For our Spring Co-ed program, players are generally contacted by the third week in February.
 The coaches will call the players/parents.
 They will give you all the information you will need in regards to practice times and location.
 Many coaches sets his/her own practice days, time and location and in some Regions, those days and times are assigned.

-- It's after August 1 and my child has not been called.
+- It's after after the dated indicated players would be notified and my child has not been called.
 What do I do?

 - How often are practices and games?